NebraLtd/Helium-Guides/docs/FAQs.md

 Examples of how to set it up can be found in the quick-start guides.

+## Are you an approved manufacturer of Helium Hotspots?

+Yes, we have passed both HIP19 approval with Helium, and have also had our prototype unit's hardware validated.
+More details can be found on [Helium's Engineering Blog](https://engineering.helium.com/2021/01/26/maker-audit.html)

 ## What is the difference between the Indoor & Outdoor Units?

 The biggest difference is the outdoor unit comes in a case which is suitable to be used outside in mixed environments and has a few extra features.